 Awards will be made in consultation with the Senior Leadership Committee and approved by the Director.
 Consideration will be given to need, assessment and the strength of the overall research program.
 To evaluate applications for Bridge Funding, the CFCCC requests the following:

 Awards will be competitive and all applications may not be funded.

 Early Phase Clinical Research Support (formerly Protocol Specific Data Management Support) is essential support for selected early phase trials conducted by investigators at the Chao Family Comprehensive Cancer Center (CFCCC).
-Development of hypothesis-driven, investigator-initiated (HDII) trials is a major focus of the CFCCC.
-The CFCCC has previously reported success in increasing both the number of HDII trials and patient accrual to these trials, especially those that include a therapeutic intervention.
+Development of investigator-initiated trials (IIT) is a major focus of the CFCCC.
+The CFCCC has previously reported success in increasing both the number of IIT trials and patient accrual to these trials, especially those that include a therapeutic intervention.
 Availability of personnel support through EPCRS funding from the Cancer Center Support Grant, P30CA062203, has been a major factor contributing to the development and execution of these trials.